fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 Note that the "exam done in Moodle" note refers to the [Full Stack Open course's exam](/en/part0/general_info#sign-up-for-the-exam), which has to be completed before you can earn credits from this part.

-**Note** that you need a registration to the corresponding course part for getting the credits registered, se [here](/en/part0/general_info#parts-and-completion) for more information.
+**Note** that you need a registration to the corresponding course part for getting the credits registered, see [here](/en/part0/general_info#parts-and-completion) for more information.

 You can download the certificate for completing this part by clicking one of the flag icons.
 The flag icon corresponds to the certificate's language.